New Student FAQ - Everything you need to know!

 How will I receive my card?

-Your card will be sent to the UK term-time address you have confirmed in Photo Manager.
+Your card will be sent to the UK contact address you have confirmed in Photo Manager.
 If this is not correct, you need to update your student record prior to uploading your photo.

 I am waiting for my card to be printed, can I still access University resources?